Case Study | 6 min read

 Begin reflection

-V2 - Incorporating community features
+V2 - Incorporating community features while considering development constraints

 Final screen for 'Anime Reflections' welcome page